sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 This is enhanced to accept an object oid.
 AclOrch will verify if the object is of type SAI_OBJECT_TYPE_NEXT_HOP and only then permit the rule

 ```
    redirect_action = 1*255CHAR                  : oid of type SAI_OBJECT_NEXT_HOP Example: oid:0x400000000064d
 ```

 ## Warmboot and Fastboot Design Impact ##

-DashEniFwdOrch will directly call AclOrch API's to create ACL_RULES.
-This it to simplify the process of reconciliation during WR/FR.

-During the reconciliation phase, DashEniFwdOrch will first read all the entries in the ENI_DASH_TUNNEL_TABLE.
-It'll create the Tunnel NH objects or read the local NH from RouteOrch and program the exact rules to AclOrch.

-ACL Rules in ASIC should be same before and after warm-reboot.
+No impact here

 ## Restrictions/Limitations ##

 ## Testing Requirements/Design ##

 - Migrate existing Private Link tests to use ENI Forwarding Approach.
 Until HaMgrd is available, test should write to the ENI_DASH_TUNNEL_TABLE
-- Add individual test cases which verify forwarding to remote endpoint.
+- Add individual test cases which verify forwarding to remote endpoint and also Tunnel Termination.
 This should not require HA availability
 - HA test cases should work by just writing the expected configuration to ENI_DASH_TUNNEL_TABLE

 ## Open/Action items - if any ##

 - Will there be a packet coming to T1 which doesn't host its ENI?
 Theoretically possible if all the T1's in a cluster share the same VIP
+- Will the endpoint for local DPU is PA of the interface address of the DPU
+- ENI_DASH_TUNNEL_TABLE schema